chazza144/petscorner/README.md

 While testing the ‘Whats on’ page on iPhone 5 device, I noticed the event images were not centered so I reduced the size of the image on the media query which fixed the problem.

 ## Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
-In order for the site to deploy correctly on GitHub pages, the landing page must be named `index.html`.

 To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/chazza144/petscorner.git' into your terminal.
-To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

 ## Credits